How to create a One-armed Bandit online? Examples and tips

 3. An omnichannel Christmas campaign to engage consumers

 It takes an average of 8 interactions between a brand and its prospect before they are ready to buy.
-If brands want to to boost their Christmas sales, they need to multiply the incentives to buy with their audience.
+If brands want to to boost their Christmas sales, they need to multiply the points of contact and the incentives to buy with their audience.

-This is what brands can do by implementing an omnichannel Christmas campaign.
-Companies will deploy a marketing game (such as the Shopping List ) across their communication channels.
-Adictiz’s customisable form can be used in interactive formats across 4 distinct channels: the e-commerce site, blog articles, live shopping sessions and native advertising.
+This is what brands can do by implementing an omnichannel Christmas marketing campaign.
+Companies will deploy a marketing game tailored to this marketing high point (such as the Shopping List for example) across all their communication channels.
+Adictiz’s customisable form can be used in engaging interactive formats across 4 distinct channels: the e-commerce site, blog articles, live shopping sessions and native advertising.

-Brands will be able to engage their audience across their channels, multiplying interactions to convert prospects and boost their Christmas sales.
+Brands will be able to engage their audience across all their channels, multiplying interactions to convert as many prospects as possible and boost their Christmas sales.

 shopping list noël contest